 Follow the steps above to add the Incorporation Boundary layer to your project.
 Once you have it loaded, perform the following steps to provide another screenshot of your results:

 – Style this layer by using the “categorized” method using the attribute column for year of incorporation (Incoorporat)

 – Place the existing layers in an order for proper viewing

 – Colour the one feature in your new layer red that matches the criteria described next

 – Take a screen shot and include it in your write up

-There is actually one more Siberian Elm in Prince George.
-It is actually in the backyard of Scott’s families old house.
+There is one more Siberian Elm in Prince George.
+It is actually in the backyard of Scott’s family’s old house.
 This house is located in the Millar Addition of Prince George.
 Read the Wikipedia article on the Millar Addition and determine which year this area (part of a larger incorporation boundary feature) was incorporated.
 The feature that includes this year is the feature to colour red.

 Do any of the the Siberian Elm trees in the pg_tree layer fall within the Millar Addition?

 After your screenshots and exports are saved and you have begun to write up your lab, save this project to your lab1 folder (maybe call it something simple like – lab1).
 You then can close QGIS and log out.

 Assignment #1 – 5%